-A statutory nuisance in this context can include emissions of smoke, fumes or gases, dust, steam and smell.
-The emissions must arise from premises and must materially affect the use of enjoyment or other premises.
+A statutory nuisance in this context can include emissions of smoke, fumes or gases, dust, steam and odour.
+The emissions must arise from premises and must materially affect the use or enjoyment or another premises.

 Typical complaints of this type include:

 - smoking chimneys

 - dust from building and demolition activity

 The legislation does not allow us to deal with complaints of odours arising from domestic premises.

 We can serve an abatement notice on the person responsible for a statutory nuisance of this type.
 Failure to comply with an abatement notice is an offence that might result in legal proceedings.
 If found guilty, you will be subject to an unlimited fine.